nmmsv/cse185-spring18-week4/CSE185_Week4_PartII.md

 Now go back to IGV and load the PhyloP file.
 What regions seem to have highest PhyloP scores?
 Are there any highly conserved regions that are not protein-coding?
 Hypothesize what those might correspond to.
 Include a brief description of what you observe in your lab report.

+## 7. Zooming in on ZRS

+Use IGV to zoom in on region chr5:29,314,718-29,315,770.
+This region corresponds to the ZRS (Zone of polarizing activity regulatory sequence, also called MFCS1) which is one of the most deeply studied mammalian enhancer sequences known to regulate the *Shh* gene.
+Take note of the histone modification and conservation patterns at this locus.
+Is it well conserved across species?
+Based on the histone modifications, for which tissues does this look like a putative enhancer region?
+Take a screen shot of this region and include it in your lab report.

-## 7. Multiple sequence alignment of enhancer sequences
+## 8. Multiple sequence alignment of enhancer sequences

 mafft for MSA
 mafft --auto ../../public/week4/zrs_sequences_evgeny.fa > zrs_sequences_msa.fa
 visualize with MVIEW https://www.ebi.ac.uk/Tools/msa/mview/

-## 8. Motif analysis
+## 9. Motif analysis
 FIMO on the mouse sequence
 what motif corresponds to the missing region

-## 9. For your lab report
+## 10. For your lab report

 <blockquote>
 **UNIX TIP**: template